RobomandosLab/StarstormReturns/README.md

 Starstorm Returns is a work-in-progress mod for Risk of Rain Returns that remasters the original Starstorm mod for Risk of Rain 1.
 It adds new survivors, enemies, stages, difficulties, and items to the game.

 ## Feedback, Bug Reports, and Known Issues
-- Bugs can be reported on the [GitHub Issues page](https://github.com/RobomandosLab/StarstormReturns)
+- Bugs can be reported on the [GitHub Issues page](https://github.com/RobomandosLab/StarstormReturns) or by telling a developer in the Starstorm 1, or Risk of Rain Returns Discord servers.

 ## Credits & Thanks